kaisalmen/WWOBJLoader/README.md

  - **WWOBJLoader2[.min].js**: Consists of web worker control, web worker and director code

 ## Implementation Overview
-In contrast to the existing [OBJLoader](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/OBJLoader.js) the new `OBJLoader2` consists of three pieces:
+In contrast to the existing [OBJLoader](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/OBJLoader.js) the new `OBJLoader2` consists of three logical blocks.
+Only one of these blocks is public:
-- `OBJLoader2`: Is the class to interact with for setting up, for loading data from a given file or for directly forwarding data to the parser
+- `OBJLoader2` (public): Is the sole class to interact with for setting up, for loading data from a given file or for directly forwarding data to the parser
-- `OBJLoader2Parser`: Is invoked by `OBJLoader2` or `WWOBJLoader2` to parse the data and transform it into a "raw" representation
+- `Parser` (private): Is used by `OBJLoader2` and `WWOBJLoader2` to parse the data and transform it into a "raw" representation.
-- `OBJLoader2MeshCreator`: Builds meshes from the "raw" representation that can be incorporated into the scenegraph.
+- `MeshCreator` (private): Builds meshes from the "raw" representation that can be incorporated into the scenegraph.

 ##### What is the reason for separation?
 The loader should be easily usable within a web worker.
 But each web worker has its own scope which means any imported code needs to be re-loaded and some things cannot be accessed (e.g. DOM).
-The aim is to be able to enclose the parser with two different **cloaks**:
+The aim is to be able to enclose the parser with two different **cloaks**:<br>
-1. Standard direct usage
+1. Standard direct usage<br>
 2. Embedded within a web worker

-As `OBJLoader2Parser` is independent of any other code piece of [three.js](https://threejs.org) or any other library, the surrounding code either needs to directly do the required three.js integration like `OBJLoader2` and `OBJLoader2MeshCreator` or `WWOBJLoader2` which serves as a control interface to the web worker code that it dynamically creates during initialization. `WWOBJLoader2` basically provides the same functionality as `OBJLoader2` and `OBJLoader2MeshCreator`, but the parsing and mesh preparation work is done by the web worker.
+As `Parser` is independent of any other code piece of [three.js](https://threejs.org) or any other library, the surrounding code either needs to directly do the required three.js integration like `OBJLoader2` with `MeshCreator` or `WWOBJLoader2` which serves as a control interface to the web worker code that it dynamically creates during initialization. `WWOBJLoader2` basically provides the same functionality as `OBJLoader2` and `MeshCreator`, but the parsing and mesh preparation work is done by the web worker.

 `WWOBJLoader2` could be seen as a template for other web worker control classes of yet non-existing web worker based loaders.